Bourbon Street

 Bourbon Street (Rue Bourbon, Calle de Borbón) is a historic street in the heart of the French Quarter of New Orleans.
-Extending twelve blocks from Canal Street to Esplanade Avenue, Bourbon Street is famous for its many bars and strip clubs.
+Extending twelve blocks from Canal Street to Esplanade Avenue, Bourbon Street hosts many bars, restaurants and strip clubs.

-Tourist numbers have been growing yearly after Hurricane Katrina in 2005, and the city has successfully rebuilt its tourist base.
-For millions of visitors each year, Bourbon Street provides a rich insight into New Orleans' past.
+Visitor numbers dropped after Hurricane Katrina in 2005, but gradually recovered over the following decade.
+The street receives millions of visitors each year.